Abdulnaser123/E-learning-Web-Application/README.md

 ###### Statistics cards for students
 ![image](https://user-images.githubusercontent.com/108693961/211426547-8859ab6f-0164-4825-b05d-d12aa21f3126.png)

-###### List of courses in which the student is registered, the name of the instructor for each course appears, the quiz list related to the courses, and communication with the course instructor
+###### List of courses in which the student is enrolling them, the name of the instructor for each course appears, the quiz list related to the courses, and communication with the course instructor

 ![image](https://user-images.githubusercontent.com/108693961/211426757-90c6b5e2-0f41-4256-8b6c-435bec17e879.png)